TungstenTransformation/KTScripts/Training the Text Content Locator.md

-# Training the Text Content Locator
+# Training the Text Content Locator with Text Files
 *(This guide is compatible with KTM, KTA, RPA, KTT and RTTI.)*

 The [**Text Content Locator**](https://docshield.kofax.com/KTT/en_US/6.3.0-v15o2fs281/help/PB/ProjectBuilder/450_Extraction/TextContentLocator/c_TextContentLocator.html) is a [**Natural Language Processing**](https://en.wikipedia.org/wiki/Natural_language_processing) **(NLP)** locator for finding any tokens in a text.
 The other NLP locator in Kofax Transfromation is the Named Entity Locator, which is not trainable.